-A: You may or may not see a clear difference right away when it comes to reducing glare.
-The human eye is complex and everyone’s are different.
+You may or may not see a clear difference right away when it comes to reducing glare.
+The human eye is complex and everyone is different.
 A good way to find out is to wear them before you drive and look at your car’s lights from a distance with them on and off.
 It may take some time for your eyes to fully adjust to the polarization effect.

 Q: What if I have prescription glasses?

-A: You can find a pair of clip-on night driving glasses to fit over your eyeglasses.
+You can find a pair of clip-on night driving glasses or a pair of wrap-around glasses to fit over your eyeglasses.
 The size will vary on the size of your glasses.